 Johnny Depp as George Jung, international cocaine dealer

 Release Date: April 6, 2001

 Pablo Escobar: So, you’re the man, huh?
 Who takes fifty kilos and make them disappear in one day.

 George Jung: Actually, it was three days.

-As a multimillion dollar-earning international drug dealer, George Jung was well-known to the drug culture and law enforcement by the time Bruce Porter’s 1993 book, Blow, was released.
+As a multimillion dollar-earning international drug dealer, George Jung was well-known to drug culture and law enforcement by the time Bruce Porter’s 1993 book, Blow, was released.
 However, it was the Ted Demme-directed 2001 film of the same name that brought Jung’s life into the mainstream with Johnny Depp in the lead role.
 Continue reading

 (Image violently stolen from @robdelaney‘s Twitter account.
 Please follow Rob as he has won the Internet for about three consistent years in a row.)